CarletonArchives/ExifTool-Batch-Processor/README.md

 # ExifTool-Batch-Processor
 Code by Caitlin Donahue caitlindonahue95@gmail.com

 This program will automatically run ExifTool on the folders contained within a directory supplied by the user.
-A CSV report and an XML report of the ExifTool analysis will be placed in each bag being processed in this folder: BAGNAME/data/meta
+A CSV report and an XML report of the ExifTool analysis will be placed in a subfolder of each processed bag titled /data/meta.

 ##ExifTool:
 ExifTool is a program written by Phil Harvey to read and write the meta information contained in files.